Capital Gains Tax Canada 2026

 4

-Donate appreciated securities
+Donate appreciated securities in-kind

 5

-Spread gains across years
+Spread large gains across tax years

 📊 Calculate Your Capital Gains Tax